 - India also suspects that the CPEC seeks to counter India’s Act East policy and growing India-USA relations.

-- Further, it also has a fear that the newly developed roadways near the Indian border in PoK region will raise the infiltration of anti-India elements from Pakistan to India.
+- Security: Further, it also has a fear that the newly developed roadways near the Indian border in the PoK region will raise the infiltration of anti-India elements from Pakistan to India.

 What are the options before India?